Istria Food

 FAQs About Istria Food

-The main protected Istrian food names to recognize are Istarski pršut / Istrski pršut, Istra, Meso istarskog goveda-boškarina / Meso istrskega goveda-boškarina, Istarski med / Istrski med, and Istarski ovčji sir / Istrski ovčji sir.
-These names connect the region to pršut, olive oil, Boškarin beef, honey, and sheep cheese.
+The protected names are Istarski pršut / Istrski pršut, Istra olive oil, Meso istarskog goveda-boškarina / Meso istrskega goveda-boškarina, Istarski med / Istrski med, and Istarski ovčji sir / Istrski ovčji sir.